afforeroc/express-cf/README.md

 ### 3. Configure the app to deploy
 Go to `express-app\` folder.

 3.1  Create `manifest.yml` file and edit it with following text template.
-It is necessary use an **unique** value for `name` attribute, because it will used as part of an **URL** where your app will deployed.
-For example, you can put your initials and today's date.
+It's necessary customize and use a **unique** value for name attribute, because this will used as part of an **URL** string where your app will deployed.
 > Text
 ```
 ---